daisvke/ft_otp/README.md

 ## Graphic User Interface

 ### Install Qt Creator
+* We used Qt Creator (Qt6) in order to create the GUI.
-Install the latest open source free version of Qt from the <a href="https://www.qt.io/download-qt-installer-oss">official website</a>.
+* Install the latest open source free version of Qt from the <a href="https://www.qt.io/download-qt-installer-oss">official website</a>.

 ## Trouble shooting